 Take away the truffles and you still have a lovely risotto, but there is really no substitute for them.

-Bottom line on this risotto is it is a special occasion dish.
+Bottom line here is that truffle risotto is it is a special occasion dish.
 While it is easy to prepare, you want the absolute best ingredients you can get — cheese, rice, butter, truffles — or else the dish will not sing.
 Get these ingredients and you have the ultimate romantic dinner.
 Truffles are said to be an aphrodisiac, after all…

 - 2 shallots, minced